jonathancardoso/dev-tests/test001/SOLUTION.md

     else:
         publish(idFazenda, '[NORMAL] Temperatura mensurada '+tempetura+'°C')

-# Envia Alerta ao proprietário por SMS e Publica
+# Envia Alerta ao proprietário por SMS e publica no arquivo.
 def sendAlert(string, idFazenda):
     findOwner = getBD('SELECT idPessoa FROM Fazenda where id = '+idFazenda) query = 'SELECT a.nome, a.telefone FROM Pessoas as a WHERE a.CPF = '+findOwner+'"'